bphenriques-interview-challenges/employee-shift-api-challenge/README.md

 $ make run-local
 ```

+## What is available

-The API-Docs are available at http://localhost:8080/swagger-ui.html and there are three additional endpoints on port `8081` which is specific for monitoring:
+The API-Docs are available at http://localhost:8080/swagger-ui.html and there are three additional endpoints on port `8081` which are specific for monitoring:
 - **Liveness Probe**: localhost:8081/actuator/health/liveness
 - **Readiness Probe**: localhost:8081/actuator/health/readiness
 - **Prometheus Metrics**: localhost:8081/actuator/prometheus

 **Note**: Kubernetes uses different ports.
-See the guide [there](k8s/README.md).
+See the guide [there](k8s/README.md) to see which ports it uses.

 ## Testing